iuf/rulebook/Overview of Updates to the IUF Rulebook.md

-# Overview of Updates to the IUF Rulebook
+## Overview of Updates to the IUF Rulebook (2015 to 2017)
 This document wishes to serve as a simple overview of the changes that were passed in the 2016 IUF Rulebook Committee.
-These changes can be found in the 2017 IUF Rulebook (draft).
+These are the changes between the 2015 IUF Rulebook and the 2017 IUF Rulebook (draft).

 After publication of the 2017 rulebook, on the [IUF Publications webpage](https://unicycling.org/publications/) you will also be able to find a comprehensive, automatically generated PDF that contains all of the changes.